-The Carolina Academic Library Associates (CALA) program is a paid, practice-based supplement to academic coursework that allows selected graduate students the opportunity to enhance their Library or Information Science education with practical experience in an academic library.
-The program also provides students with tuition and fees support, paid health insurance, and career development and mentorship.
+The Carolina Academic Library Associates (CALA) program provides selected graduate students the opportunity to enhance their Library or Information Science education with practical experience in an academic library.

 Established in the fall of 2000, the CALA program is a collaboration between the University Libraries at UNC-Chapel Hill and the UNC School of Information and Library Science (SILS).
-CALAs are assigned to a variety of departments within the University Libraries at UNC-Chapel Hill, according to their background, interests, and experience.
-Assignments and work duties seek flexibility to match students’ developing interests as they learn and grow in their education and career plans.
+CALAs are assigned to different departments within the University Libraries according to their background, interests, and experience.
+Assignments seek flexibility to match students’ developing interests as they learn and grow in their education and career plans.